Thomas Christian: Life

 In 1768 or 1769 he was appointed Vicar of Peel.
 However, Christian was disappointed by this position as he saw as insufficient for him.
 But his complaints were quieted by Bishop Hildesley's pointing out that "his several appointments" brought him no less than £65 Manx, nearly £56 Sterling.

-After his father's death in September 1779, Christian became Vicar of Marown, moving into the family home at Ballakilley and taking up the post of Vicar in 1780.
+After his father's death in September 1779, Christian became Vicar of Marown, moving into the manse at Ballakilley and taking up the post of Vicar in 1780.
 He thus followed both his father, John, and grandfather, Thomas, in being Vicar of the Parish, a line which began with his grandfather's appointment in 1734.

-However, in 1796 it is recorded that he was "degraded by being dismissed from the Church,” perhaps for "fornication and drunken and aggressive behaviour."
+However, in 1796 it is recorded that he was "degraded by being dismissed from the Church", perhaps for "fornication and drunken and aggressive behaviour."
 He was replaced by a John Bridson, and served a suspension from his duties in the parish.
 An Ecclesiastical Court document concerning Christian in 1790, states: